-- Professional and Facility Licensing Backlogs Must Be Cleared to Increase Access to Care: These delays restrict access and increase administrative costs of doing business. - Build Support for Local Public Health: Local public health must be funded to support preventive health and education, immunizations, and to ensure the state's emergency preparedness to address future health crises. - Review NJ Health Information Network (NJHIN) to Support Data Exchange: NJHIN should be examined to determine what is needed to drive statewide participation and interoperability across payers, providers, consumers, and other public health entities to improve care coordination, reduce duplication of services, and provide data for health care and public health.
+- Professional and Facility Licensing Backlogs Must Be Cleared to Increase Access to Care: These delays restrict access and increase administrative costs of doing business. - Build Support for Local Public Health: Local public health must be funded to support preventive health and education, including immunizations, and to ensure the state's emergency preparedness to address future health crises. - Review Health Information Network to Support Data Exchange: The State's Health Information Network should be examined to determine what is needed to drive statewide participation and interoperability across payers, providers, and public health entities to improve care coordination, reduce duplication of services, and provide data for health care and public health.